RGSchindler/visLoxP/README.md

 Output
 -------------------------------------------------
-The following output file will be written in a .txt file
+The output file will be written in a .txt file

 | Oligo_name | LU1 | LU2 | LU3 | LU4 |